-As a member of the FHLB-NY, the Bank may have outstanding FHLB-NY borrowings in a combination of term advances and overnight funds of up to 30% of its total assets, or approximately \$169.1 million at March 31, 2019.
+As a member of the FHLB-NY, the Bank may have outstanding FHLB-NY borrowings in a combination of term advances and overnight funds of up to 30% of its total assets, or approximately \$173.6 million at March 31, 2020.
 Borrowings are secured by the Bank's investment in FHLB-NY stock and by a blanket security agreement.
 This agreement requires the Bank to maintain as collateral certain qualifying assets (principally mortgage loans and securities) not otherwise pledged.
-At March 31, 2019, advances were all fixed-rate and secured by pledges of the Bank's investment in the capital stock of the FHLB-NY totaling \$926 thousand and a blanket assignment of the Bank's pledged qualifying mortgage loans of \$38.8 million and mortgage-backed and investment securities with a market value of \$24.6 million.
-The Bank has sufficient collateral at the FHLB-NY to be able to borrow an additional \$42.5 million from the FHLB-NY at March 31, 2019.
-The accrued interest payable on FHLB advances was \$2 thousand and the interest expense was \$542 thousand.
-The Bank completed a debt restructuring during the first quarter of fiscal year 2014 that allowed it to prepay a \$25 million long-term borrowing and secure a new borrowing at a significantly lower rate.
-The termination fees and penalties associated with the borrowing were prepaid to the FHLB and amortized over five years.
-The Bank repaid the \$25 million upon maturity during the first quarter of fiscal year 2019.
+The Bank had no outstanding advances from the FHLB-NY at March 31, 2020.
+At March 31, 2020, the Bank's collateral included its investment in FHLB-NY capital stock totaling \$568 thousand, and a blanket assignment of pledged qualifying mortgage loans of \$60.4 million and mortgage-backed and investment securities with a market value of \$21.0 million.
+The Bank has sufficient collateral at the FHLB-NY to be able to borrow \$68.9 million from the FHLB-NY at March 31, 2020.
+Interest expense on FHLB advances was \$176 thousand for the year ended March 31, 2020.
+At March 31, 2019, the accrued interest payable on FHLB advances was \$2 thousand and the interest expense was \$89 thousand.